Chay2203/nextjs-crud/README.md

-CRUD in Next.js Using Zod, Shadcn, Prisma, Mongodb and SWR
+CRUD in Next.js Using Zod, Shadcn, Prisma, Mongodb and SWR.

 ### Setup
 1. Install dependencies.